CrisesKhaos/Neon/to-do.md

 sign in -

+> blur pass
 > remember me

 done😀 -

+> > // add posts of a person he is bein to the follwer
 > > //put everything in one fututre
 > > //splash screen
 > > //storage overlapping probably